APACTestDrive/CloudNative_AppDev/102-CICDlab.md

   ![](images/65.png)

-- The deployment should complete successfull with a deployment succeeded message as below
+- The deployment should complete successfully with a *Last deployment succeeded* message as below

   ![](images/66.png)

-- Verify your deployment by going to the JETUI frontend URL
+- Verify your deployment by going to the JET UI frontend URL

-- Enter `http:<JCS ip address>/cafesupremo` in your browser
+  Enter `http:<JCS IP address>/cafesupremo` in your browser, replacing the `<JCS IP address>` with the external IP address of your JCS instnace.

   ![](images/77.png)

 Congratulation if you can load the Cafe Supremo home page.

+- Explore the JET UI by selecting the menu options from the hamburger icon at the top left hand corner of the Cafe Supremo home page

 ### **STEP 9**: Create The Reward Service Deployment Configuration

-Now we create a deployment configuration for the Reward Service.
+Now we create a deployment configuration for the Node.js Reward Service backend.
 The deployment runtime is the ACCS environment which you provisioned earlier.

 - Go to the **Deploy** page